-Housing unit records for the SS01 PUMS consist of all records from the SS01 and a sample of records from the ACS.
-Persons in the SS01 occupied housing units and selected occupied housing units in the ACS constitute the SS01 PUMS person sample.
+Housing unit records for the ACS PUMS consist of all records from the ACS and a sample of records from the ACS.
+Persons in the ACS occupied housing units and selected occupied housing units in the ACS constitute the ACS PUMS person sample.
 The process of selecting ACS housing units was performed independently for each state that has ACS sites.

 The ACS housing units were classified into three types: vacant, occupied mail/CATI, and occupied CAPI.
 Sampling rates were then determined separately for each of these types.
-Sampling rates were determined based on the size of ACS housing unit weights compared to SS01 housing unit weights in the same state.
-Weights of ACS housing units are generally smaller than those in the SS01, so it would be easy to identify an ACS case in some instances.
-This is a disclosure risk that we eliminate by choosing sampling rates so that the distribution of PUMS weights for the selected ACS housing units is similar to that of SS01 housing units and that ACS housing units with very small weights do not stand out.
-In most cases, this need necessitated the stratification of the housing units based on their weight.
-Housing units sampled at a higher rate.
+Sampling rates were determined based on the size of ACS housing unit weights compared to ACS housing unit weights in the same state.
+Weights of ACS housing units are generally smaller than those in the ACS, so it would be easy to identify an ACS case in some instances.
+This is a disclosure risk that we eliminate by choosing sampling rates so that the distribution of PUMS weights for the selected ACS housing units is similar to that of ACS housing units and that ACS housing units with very small weights do not stand out.
+In most cases, this need necessitated the stratification of the housing units based on their weight. housing units with a weight less than a certain value would be sampled at one rate with the remaining housing units sampled at a higher rate.
 The table below shows two hypothetical examples of sampling rates for each type of housing unit.
-In state 1 for example, mail/CATI cases are sampled at a rate of 1 in 7.
-In state 2, all CAPI occupied housing units are sampled at a rate of 1 in 4.
+In state 1 for example, mail/CATI cases with weight less than 16 are sampled at a rate of 1 in 10, and the remaining mail/CATI cases are sampled at a rate of 1 in 5.
+In state 2, all mail/CATI cases are sampled at a rate of 1 in 3.